 Deadlines for US Expat Taxes in the Czech Republic

 April 15th: Traditional Tax Filing Deadline.
-This date is for anyone who owes US taxes to file by, or at least pay by, if anything.
+This date is for anyone who owes US taxes which needs to be paid.
 Yup, even Americans abroad need to pay by April 15th.

 October 15th: Additional Extension Deadline.
 You can file for an extension if you need extra time to gather documents.
 Just be sure to do so by June 15th!